Lesson 2.3: Warm-Up and Range of Motion

 • Exhale: Slowly lower the arms.

-• Optional: Once warmed up, participants may lift the arms overhead for a full-body stretch.
+• Option: Once warmed up, participants may lift the arms overhead for a full-body stretch.

 Complete Breath (Three-Part Breath)